Landscape Architecture (LARC)College of Agriculture and Natural Resources

 Admission to the Major

-Transfer Admission: Admission of transfer students is limited by space considerations: Students presenting an acceptable graphic portfolio, evaluated by the landscape architecture faculty, may be exempted from one or both of the first year studios.
+Transfer Admission: Admission of transfer students is limited by space considerations.
+Students presenting an acceptable graphic portfolio, evaluated by the landscape architecture faculty, may be exempted from selected courses.
 Landscape architecture faculty will evaluate all other LARC-equivalent courses transferred from another institution.

 Other Policies Which Determine a Student's Retention in the Landscape Architecture Program:

-Appeals: Students who are unsuccessful in gaining admission to the Landscape Architecture LEP and believe they have extenuating or special circumstances which should be considered, may appeal in writing to the Office of Undergraduate Admissions.
+Appeals: Students who are unsuccessful in passing the Studio Placement Benchmark Review to the Landscape Architecture program and believe they have extenuating or special circumstances which should be considered, may appeal in writing to the Undergraduate Coordinator.
 The student will be notified in writing of the appeal decision.
-Students in the Landscape Architecture LEP who do not pass the Academic Review, but believe they have special circumstances that should be considered, should appeal directly to the Coordinator of the Landscape Architecture program.

 BLA Degree Requirements.
 The courses and credit hours that define the curriculum leading to the degree of Bachelor of Landscape Architecture (BLA) are described in the next section.
 The curriculum includes required courses for the major as well as additional general education program requirements and electives.
-Following the successful Academic Review and acceptance into the LARC Program, students must have an overall average of a C (2.0) to be eligible for the BLA degree.
-Students must also have grades of C- or better in all required courses with the LARC designation.
+Following the successful Studio Placement Benchmark Review, students must have an overall average of a "C" (2.0) to be eligible for the BLA degree.
+Students must also have grades of "C-" or better in all required courses with the LARC designation.

 Requirements for the Major